14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/BERT_fine_tuning/README.md

   --learning_rate=5e-5 \
   --num_train_epochs=2.0

-Here is the code of running the run_classifier.py.
+Here is the code of running the run_classifier.py which includes training and evaluation.
 ```
 !python run_classifier.py \
   --task_name=quora \